kazpot/UDACITY_Path_Planning_Project/README.md

 ## CarND-Path-Planning-Project
 Self-Driving Car Engineer Nanodegree Program

+### Reflection

+The goal in this project is to build a path planner that is smooth, safe trajectories for the car in the simulator.
+On the highway track, other cars are running at different speeds.
+The sensor fusion data provides the location of all the cars.

+I transformed Frenet coordinates (s,d) to (x,y) coordinates and interpolated the posision of those points using spine library.
+Because the highway map waypoints are widely spaced so without using spline library, the future path cannot be created smoothly.

+The three anchors 30, 60, and 90 meteres are selected to create smooth projected path so that it does not produce max acceleration and jerk.
+Number of pionts up to 30 meters ahead is calculated using N = (target_dist/(0.02 * ref_vel/2.24)) where N is number of points, target_dist is 30 meters, 0.02 m/s is speed between way points, and ref_vel is reference velocity of my car.
+Reference velocity is increased by 0.224 m/s per way points if it does not exceed 49.5 mph.
+As a result the car runs on smooth path and does not crash the cars ahead.

+Using sensor fusion data, I have implemented lane change strategy.
+At first going through each other car data, I checked if my car is too close to the other car in front.
+If s value difference of my car and other car is 30, it starts preparing to change lane and decreases the speed by ref_vel -= 0.224 * 2.
+When s value difference of those is 25, it decreases the speed by ref_vel -= 0.224 * 4, for s value difference is 10, decreased by ref_vel -= 0.224 * 6.
+Actual lane change happens when my car approaches other car in front too close and s value difference of my car and other cars in the other lanes more than 20.

 ### Simulator.
 You can download the Term3 Simulator which contains the Path Planning Project from the [releases tab (https://github.com/udacity/self-driving-car-sim/releases).